charlieroberts/interface.server.2/src/ApplicationManager.js.md

         }
       },

-*createOutputFunction* call transform function and then apply end-user expressions as needed.
+*createOutputFunctionForMapping* call transform function and then applies end-user expressions as needed.
+Finally, it emits the *value* event, which causes the mapping object to forward the resulting value to all its destinations.

-      createOutputFunction : function( mapping ) {
+      createOutputFunctionForMapping : function( mapping ) {
         return function( inputValue, previousInput ) { // 'this' will be bound to output app input... var output = mapping.transform( inputValue )